nt92/nikhilthota.com-hugo/content/writing/fasting.md

 It's certainly not normal in our modern society.
 We have on-demand access to delicious food all day. **Our problems result more from excess, rather than scarcity**.
 What our bodies aren't physiologically used to is a constant deluge of calories and digestive strain from non-stop eating.
 This IV drip of calories contributes to a whole host of [metabolic, weight, and neurological issues](https://www.cdc.gov/obesity/data/adult.html).

-From an evolutionary perspective, it’s [abnormal](https://www.pnas.org/content/111/47/16647) for us to be eating three meals a day plus snack — Dr. Mark Mattson of John’s Hopkins University even [asserts](https://www.ihmc.us/stemtalk/episode007/) that there’s no scientific basis for this culturally ingrained cadence.
+From an evolutionary perspective, it’s [abnormal](https://www.pnas.org/content/111/47/16647) for us to be eating three meals a day plus snack — Dr. Mark Mattson of Johns Hopkins University even [asserts](https://www.ihmc.us/stemtalk/episode007/) that there’s no scientific basis for this culturally ingrained cadence.
 Before agriculture, it wasn’t [unusual](https://www.inverse.com/article/57835-intermittent-fasting-evolution) to eat one or two meals a day and thus our bodies evolved the ability to tap into existing fat stores for energy.
 Society has advanced faster than our biology, and the truth is that fasting is closer to what our bodies are designed to do.

 ### It strains our bodies